-Today, we’re looking at the A-Z of interior trends for spring/summer 2019.
+Today, we’re looking at the A-Z of interior trends for spring/summer.
 We’ve scoured social media, trade magazines and press releases to bring you the entire alphabet of stylish ways to update your home this year.

 A is for air purifying plants.
 From Instagram to ITV’s This Morning, the benefits of purifying plants have been widely shared recently.
 They create a better environment by filtering nasties from the air.
 Learn more here.

 B is for botanicals.
 A steadfast of the last five years, the botanical trend shows no indication of waning.
-The 2019 iteration of the trend showcases large monstera leaves and cactus motifs.
+The latest iteration of the trend showcases large monstera leaves and cactus motifs.

 C is for coral.
 Pantone chose colour 16-1546 ‘Living Coral‘ as their Colour of the Year for 2019.
 The company calls the shade “vibrant, yet mellow”.

 D is for dark kitchen cabinets.
 Stark white kitchens have overstayed their welcome.
 Homeowners are now gravitating towards darker tones.
 Choose moody hues like nearly-black, navy blue and hunter green.